Arlodotexe/OwlCore/README.md

 We accept donations [here](https://github.com/sponsors/Arlodotexe) and [here](https://www.patreon.com/arlodotexe), and we do not have any active bug bounties.

-If you’re looking to contract a new project, new features, improvements or bug fixes, please contact me via Email or Discord.

 ## Versioning

 Version numbering follows the Semantic versioning approach.
 However, if the major version is `0`, the code is considered alpha and breaking changes may occur as a minor update.